evancchow/jazzml/README.md

 Final project for COS 401: Introduction to Machine Translation.
 Computer jazz improvisation powered by machine learning, specifically trigram modeling, K-Means clustering, and chord inference with SVMs.

-Messy code + needs to be better modularized.
+Needs to be better modularized.

 Dependencies:
 <ul>